lgoncalves94/dynamic_etl_pipeline_from_api_extraction_to_interactive_dashboard/README.txt

-I Chose WeatherAPI.com
+- Chose weatherAPI
-logged in got an API-Key
+- logged in got an API-Key
-and then selected all relevant API-variables on their dashboard
+- selected all relevant response-variables in the web_interface
+- set up call function, fetched data and saved to file to save resources while writing codebase
 __________________________________________________________________

 Current Weather Data Only: